mzourack/QUAAD/README.md

 **Features**

 This module is basically 4 independent 4-step sequencers.
 Each of them features a CV output (0-5V), a clock divider (1-2-3-4-5-7-8-12-16-32 divisions) and a pattern setting.
 There are 6 patterns available, each one unique, as there are no repeating 4-step sequences between the looped patterns.
 Patterns can be changed per-sequence via a dedicated knob or via CV, aswell as globally using the MSTR PTRN knob, which basically adds a CV offset to each of the pattern CV inputs.
+The full range of patterns can be accesed via the pot corresponding to pattern changes of individual sequencers, the MSTR PTRN knob or via 0-5V CV.
+The patterns are looped, so that when, for example, you are on the last of the 6 patterns and add some positive CV offset, you will go back to the first one and then further on...
-The patterns are determinned by this variable in the Arduino code:
+The patterns are determined by this variable in the Arduino code:

     int patterns[] = {1, 2, 3, 4,
                       1, 2, 4, 3,